orangemn6/docs/content/personal/index.md

 Title: Personal Notes
 ---

-This is where I will keep information unrelated to school that I need to access from time to time.
+This is where I will keep information learned that I need to access from time to time.